JueonPark/NCF/README.md

 Author: Dr. Xiangnan He (http://www.comp.nus.edu.sg/~xiangnan/)

 ## Environment Settings
-We use Keras with Theano as the backend.
+We use TensorFlow 2as the backend.
-- Keras version:  '1.0.7'
-- Theano version: '0.8.0'
+- TensorFlow version:  '2.4.1'

 ## Example to run the codes.
 The instruction of commands has been clearly stated in the codes (see the  parse_args function).